IELTS Listening Transcripts: When and How To Use Them

 • Read the questions before you listen to the recording.

-• Pay attention to keywords in the questions (incomplete statements) and the options.
+• Pay attention to keywords in the questions and the answer options.

 • Make sure you write a letter, not words, for your answer.